-- 1. Conditions Requiring Review and Revision to Eliminate Problem.
-If any of the following conditions occur, you shall review and revise the selection, design, installation, and implementation of your control measures to ensure that the condition is eliminated and will not be repeated in the future: - a.
-An unauthorized release or discharge (e.g., spill, leak, or discharge of non-storm water not authorized by this or another NPDES permit) occurs at your facility; - b.
+- 1. Conditions Requiring Review and Revision to Eliminate Problem If any of the following conditions occur, you shall review and revise the selection, design, installation, and implementation of your control measures to ensure that the condition is eliminated and will not be repeated in the future: - a.
+An unauthorized release or discharge (e.g., spill, leak, or discharge of non-stormwater not authorized by this or another NPDES permit) occurs at your facility; - b.
 A discharge violates a numeric effluent limit; - c.
 You become aware, or Ohio EPA determines, that your control measures are not stringent enough for the discharge to meet applicable water quality standards; - d.
 An inspection or evaluation of your facility by an Ohio EPA official or local MS4 operator determines that modifications to the control measures are necessary to meet the control measures/best management practices (BMPs) in this permit; or - e.
 You find in your routine facility inspection or quarterly visual assessment that your control measures are not being properly operated and maintained. - 2.
-Conditions Requiring Review to Determine if Modifications Are Necessary.
-If any of the following conditions occur, you shall review the selection, design, installation, and implementation of your control measures to determine if modifications are necessary to meet the Part IV.A conditions in this permit: - a.
-Construction or a change in design, operation, or maintenance at your facility significantly changes the nature of pollutants discharged in storm water from your facility, or significantly increases the quantity of pollutants discharged. - 3.
-Corrective Action Deadlines.
-You shall document your discovery of any of the conditions listed in Part IV.D.1 and Part IV.D.2 within 24 hours of making such discovery.
+Conditions Requiring Review to Determine if Modifications Are Necessary If construction or a change in design, operation, or maintenance at your facility significantly changes the nature of pollutants discharged in stormwater from your facility, or significantly increases the quantity of pollutants discharged, you shall review the selection, design, installation, and implementation of your control measures to determine if modifications are necessary to meet the Part IV.A conditions in this permit: - 3.
+Corrective Action Deadlines You shall document your discovery of any of the conditions listed in Part IV.D.1 and Part IV.D.2 within 24 hours of making such discovery.
 Subsequently, within 30 days of such discovery, you shall document any corrective action(s) to be taken to eliminate or further investigate the deficiency, or if no corrective action is needed, the basis for that determination.
 Specific documentation required within 24 hours and 30 days is detailed in Part IV.D.4.
 If you determine that changes are necessary following your review, any modifications to your control measures shall be made before the next storm event if possible, or as soon as practicable following that storm event.
 These time intervals are not grace periods, but are schedules considered reasonable for documenting your findings and for making repairs and improvements.
-They are included in this permit to ensure that the conditions prompting the need for these repairs and improvements are not allowed to persist indefinitely.

-- 4. Corrective Action Report.
-Within 24 hours of discovery of any condition listed in Part IV.D.1 and Part IV.D.2, you shall document the following information (i.e., question 4 of the Corrective Actions section in the Annual Reporting Form, available at http://www.epa.state.oh.us/portals/35/permits/IndustrialStormWater-Final GP AppI dec11.pdf): - Identification of the condition triggering the need for corrective action review; - Description of the problem identified; and - Date the problem was identified.
+They are included in this permit to ensure that the conditions prompting the need for these repairs and improvements are not allowed to persist indefinitely. - 4.
+Corrective Action Report Within 24 hours of discovery of any condition listed in Part IV.D.1 and Part IV.D.2, you shall document the following information: - a.
+Identification of the condition triggering the need for corrective action review; - b.
+Description of the problem identified; and - c.
+Date the problem was identified.

-Within 30 days of discovery of any condition listed in Part IV.D.1 and Part IV.D.2, you shall document the following information (i.e., questions 7-11 of the Corrective Actions section in the Annual Reporting Form):
+Within 30 days of discovery of any condition listed in Part IV.D.1 and Part IV.D.2, you shall document the following information and submit the report to the appropriate Ohio EPA District Office):

-- Summary of corrective action taken or to be taken (or, for triggering events identified in Part IV.D.2 where you determine that corrective action is not necessary, the basis for this determination); - Notice of whether SWPPP modifications are required as a result of this discovery or corrective action; - Date corrective action initiated; and - Date corrective action completed or expected to be completed.
+- a.
+Summary of corrective action taken or to be taken (or, for triggering events identified in Part IV.D.2 where you determine that corrective action is not necessary, the basis for this determination); - b.
+Notice of whether SWPPP modifications are required as a result of this discovery or corrective action; - c.
+Date corrective action initiated; and - d.
+Date corrective action completed or expected to be completed.

-You shall include this documentation in an annual report as required in Part V.A.1 and retain onsite with your SWPPP.
+In addition to your corrective action report, you shall also include this documentation in an annual report as required in Part V. A.2 and retain onsite with your SWPPP.